 Table 10 summarizes the ratios of creep strain at any given time to the creep strain at one year for specimens subjected to 2400 psi.
-In addition, predicted ratios based on previous work involving the specimens loaded 90 days after casting and ratios summarized by Neville (Ref 8) are shown for purposes of comparison.
+In addition, predicted ratios based on previous work involving the specimens loaded 90 days after casting (Ref 1) and ratios summarized by Neville (Ref 8) are shown for purposes of comparison.

-For the specimens loaded with a uniaxial stress of 2400 psi, an average of 81 percent of the creep strain exhibited at two years occurred during the first year.
-This ratio was slightly higher for the air-dried specimens than for the as-cast specimens.
-In addition, this ratio was slightly lower than the estimated values from previous work on this project and the values reported by Neville and Meyers (Ref 8).
+For the specimens loaded with a uniaxial stress of 2400 psi, an average of 81 percent of the creep strain exhibited at two years occurred during the first year and an average of 70 percent of the creep strain exhibited at 4.5 years occurred during the first year.
+This ratio was slightly higher for the air-dried specimens than for the as-cast specimens throughout the test period, probably due to the fact that the air-dried specimens tended to creep at a much more rapid rate initially with the magnitudes of the creep strains for the air-dried and as-cast specimens becoming essentially equal with time (Table 8).